 The travel insurance package includes travel medical insurance up to $1 million and covers up to 21 consecutive days per trip for those under the age of 65.
 The value of the travel insurance is worth more than the card’s $120 annual fee (rebated for the first year), but if you have an All-Inclusive Banking Plan with TD you can get the annual fee waived.

-The TD Aeroplan Visa Infinite card currently offers up to 40,000 Aeroplan Miles as a sign-up bonus when you apply for the card by December 1, 2019.
-New cardholders get 15,000 Miles after a first purchase 2X Aeroplan Miles on eligible Purchases in the first three months up to a total of 20,000 Miles and another 5,000 Aeroplan Miles when you add an authorized user before December 1, 2019.
+The TD Aeroplan Visa Infinite card currently offers up to 30,000 Aeroplan Miles as a sign-up bonus when you apply for the card by March 2, 2020.
+New cardholders get 15,000 miles after a first purchase and an additional 5 points per $1 spent for the first three months; up to an extra 5,000 miles per month.
+30,000 potential bonus points total.
 When you analyze the Aeroplan redemption chart, you’ll realize that you can get a lot of value out of those miles.
 For example, you could fly from Toronto to Atlanta, round trip, which would normally cost $500 – $600 if you were to pay in cash.

 The TD® Aeroplan® Visa Infinite* card has a high earn rate for Aeroplan miles, generating 1.5 miles per $1 spent on eligible grocery, gas and drugstore purchases and aircanada.com purchases.
 All other purchases generate 1 Aeroplan mile per dollar spent.